martatris/Waste-Classification-Model/README.md

 ## Dataset Structure

+Since the data is too big, the data can be downloaded from Kaggle instead at https://www.kaggle.com/datasets/rayhanzamzamy/non-and-biodegradable-waste-dataset

 The original dataset was split into multiple folders (`TRAIN.1`, `TRAIN.2`, `TRAIN.3`, `TRAIN.4`, and `TEST`).
 All training folders were merged into a single dataset folder for easier model training.